-For example, socking away $24,500 for 10 years will leave you with an ending balance of $338,000 if your investments generate an average annual 7% return, And that, combined with your Social Security income, could make for a reasonably comfortable retirement.
+For example, socking away $37,500 for 10 years will leave you with an ending balance of $518,0002 if your investments generate an average annual 7% return.
+And that, combined with your Social Security income, could make for a reasonably comfortable retirement.
 Of course, you will need to keep in mind that investments in your 401(k) are subject to market risk, so there is the potential for investment losses.

 Remember, the money you contribute to a traditional 401(k) or IRA goes in tax-free, but in exchange for that immediate benefit, you pay taxes when you’re older.
 That said, if you prepare for those taxes and factor them into your retirement budget, you’ll avoid getting caught off-guard later on.
 (Incidentally, there’s also the option to convert some of your savings to a Roth account, which will allow you to take tax-free withdrawals as a senior.
 However, doing so means paying more taxes up front.)

 The scary thing about retirement is living on a fixed income.
 If you enter that stage of life burdened with debt, you’ll have less flexibility in spending your money.
 That’s why it’s crucial to eliminate as much debt as possible before bringing your career to a close.

 If you’re carrying a credit card balance, cut corners in your budget to free up cash and use that money to chip away at the outstanding balance.
 If you still owe money on your mortgage, try sneaking in a few extra payments each year to knock it out by the time you’re ready to call it quits.
 Entering retirement debt-free will make for a much less stressful existence down the line.